Code of Practice

 - Dress appropriately for the work setting

-- Make efforts to understand the cultural difference and learn to adapt accordingly
+- Make efforts to understand the cultural differences and learn to adapt accordingly

-- Listen, and ask questions for the stakeholders if they need help or clarification; avoid jumping to conclusions.
+- Listen and ask questions for the stakeholders if they need help or clarification; avoid jumping to conclusion.

 5. Value all the stakeholders

 At ABROADER, we commit to contributing to the local community.
-All staff, members, and partners have to deal with problems in a positive attitude and be under the organizational system of ABROADER.
-In local, regional, and international environments, it is vital to be open-minded and friendly in welcoming every single person and to leave no one behind.
 Staff are required to act with the attitude of valuing all the stakeholders, including host organizations, host families, and local buddies, and treat them fairly in a professional manner.

 - Promptly, enthusiastically, and politely when working with all stakeholders

-- Paying close attention to the demands, concerns and giving them complete consideration
+- Paying close attention to the demands and concerns and giving them complete consideration

 - Honest, respectful, and knowledgeable communication